toddstoffel/analytics_benchmark/README.md

 **Q: How often are these benchmarks updated?**
 A: We aim to update benchmarks quarterly or when major database versions are released.
 Check the commit history for the latest updates.

-**Q: Why is TiDB slower than other databases?**
+**Q: How does TiDB compare to purpose-built OLAP systems?**
 A: TiDB is primarily an HTAP system designed for transactional workloads.
-Its analytical performance via TiFlash is slower but offers the unique advantage of unified transactional and analytical processing.
+While its analytical performance via TiFlash is slower than purpose-built OLAP systems like ClickHouse and StarRocks, it offers the unique advantage of unified transactional and analytical processing on the same dataset without ETL.
+With TiFlash replicas enabled on all tables, TiDB now delivers competitive analytical performance for organizations prioritizing hybrid workloads.

 **Q: Can I add my own queries to the benchmark?**
 A: Absolutely!
 Add your queries to the `queries/sql/` directory and they'll be automatically included in the benchmark run.